OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

   1. At the bottom of the page, click **Save**.

 4. Set the Start action to the **Account/Signout** action (to avoid a stale token error).
-  1. In Visual Studio, right-click **OneNoteDev** > **Properties** to open the project properties.

-  1. Click **Web** in the left navigation.
+  1. Return to the **Web** tab of the project properties page in Visual Studio.

   1. Under **Start Action** choose **Specific Page** and enter *Account/SignOut*.

 5. Press F5 to compile and launch your new application in the default browser.
-  1. Once the Graph and AAD v2 Auth Endpoint Starter page appears, and sign in with your Office 365 account.
+  1. When the Graph and AAD v2 Auth Endpoint Starter page appears, sign in with your Office 365 account.

   1. Review the permissions the application is requesting, and click **Accept**.